hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 See instructions in the :ref:`Generating an SV identity section <sv-identity>`.

-5) You should have completed the self hosted validator setup, including Auth 0 setup.
+5) You should have completed the self hosted validator setup, including Auth0 setup.
 Dedicated instructions can be found in the :ref:`Self-Hosted Validator section <self_hosted_validator>`

 6) Your cluster either needs to be connected to the GCP DA Canton DevNet VPN or you need a static egress IP.
 In the latter case,